2023 Most Popular Allied Health Services Associate Degree Schools in Ohio

 Full Allied Health & Medical Assisting Services at Kent State University at East Liverpool Report

 With a ranking of #7, Owens Community College did quite well on this year’s most popular schools for allied health and medical assisting services students working on their associate degree.
-Located in the large suburb of Perrysburg, Owens State Community College is a public school with a medium-sized student population.
+Located in the suburb of Perrysburg, Owens State Community College is a public college with a moderately-sized student population.

 About 85% of the students majoring in medical assisting at the school are women while 15% are male.